fenago/katacoda-scenarios/deep-learning-computer-vision/deep-learning-computer-vision-chapter-30/steps/12/text.md

 ```

 Next, we can fit a model.
 It is common to use a Linear Support Vector Machine (SVM)
 when working with normalized face embedding inputs.
-This is because the method is very30.6.
-How to Develop a Face Classification System 510
+This is because the method is very
 effective at separating the face embedding vectors.
 We can fit a linear SVM to the training
 data using the SVC class in scikit-learn and setting the kernel argument to ‘linear’.
 We may
 also want probabilities later when making predictions, which can be configured by setting the